sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   <https://github.com/sagemath/sage/tree/develop/.devcontainer/downstream-docker-cocalc/devcontainer.json>`_
   configures a container with `the CoCalc Docker image <https://doc.cocalc.com/docker-image.html>`_.

+  When the message "Done.
+Press any key to close the terminal." appears in the terminal named "Configuring", Sage is ready for use.
+To use Sage in a terminal, `open a new terminal in VS Code <https://code.visualstudio.com/docs/terminal/basics>`_, type ``sage`` and hit :kbd:`Enter`.
+(Do not use ``./sage``; this will not work because the source tree is not configured.)

 - `downstream-docker-computop/devcontainer.json
   <https://github.com/sagemath/sage/tree/develop/.devcontainer/develop-docker-computop/devcontainer.json>`_
   configures a container with the `Docker image from the 3-manifolds project <https://hub.docker.com/r/computop/sage/>`_, providing SnapPy, Regina, PHCPack, etc.

+  When the message "Done.
+Press any key to close the terminal." appears in the terminal named "Configuring", Sage is ready for use.
+To use Sage in a terminal, `open a new terminal in VS Code <https://code.visualstudio.com/docs/terminal/basics>`_, type ``sage`` and hit :kbd:`Enter`.
+(Do not use ``./sage``; this will not work because the source tree is not configured.)

 Files named ``$SAGE_ROOT/.devcontainer/develop-.../devcontainer.json`` configure containers from a public Docker image that provides SageMath and then updates the